 Facilitator: Rabbi David Steinberg, firstname.lastname@example.org 724-8857

 This group is a part of the regularly scheduled Hebrew Bible study held every Shabbat morning at Temple Israel.
-Rabbi David leads an interactive reading and in-depth discussion of the text of the Parshat Hashavua ("weekly [Torah] portion") and encourages participants to read their own stories, experiences, wisdom, questions and struggles into these texts.
+Rabbi David leads an interactive reading and in-depth discussion of the text of the Parashat Hashavua ("weekly [Torah] portion") and encourages participants to read their own stories, experiences, wisdom, questions and struggles into these texts.
 We read the text in English but frequently consult the original Hebrew language of the text, although knowledge of Hebrew is not required.
-The study takes place at Temple Israel (1602 E. 2nd Street) in the Communal Hall on Saturdays from 9:15-10am.
+The study takes place at Temple Israel (1602 E. 2nd Street) in the Overman Communal Hall on Saturdays from 9:15-10am.